Skip to content

 June 30, 2025, 5:18 am | Read time: 2 minutes

 He wrote the acclaimed screenplay for the Facebook movie–now Aaron Sorkin is bringing the story behind the social network back to the screen.
-The new film picks up where the success story starts to crack: with the revelations of a whistleblower that heavily implicated the company.
+The new film picks up where the success story starts to crack: with the revelations of a whistleblower that heavily burdened the company.

 “The Social Network” Gets a Sequel–With Explosive Content

 The sequel focuses on the revelations of Frances Haugen, who gained worldwide attention in 2021 by releasing internal Facebook documents.
-The former employee accused the company of neglecting user safety for economic reasons.
+The former employee accused the company of neglecting user protection for economic reasons.
 “The Wall Street Journal” published the documents under the title “The Facebook Files.”
 Haugen also testified before the U.S. Congress.

 Return of Jesse Eisenberg Not Confirmed